weberBen/Automatic_differentiation/Readme.md

 ### Scalar field functions

-The lib currently accepts only scalar functions, but by using `numpy` for each standars functions we can evaluate scalar field functions :
+The lib currently accepts only scalar functions, but by using `numpy` instead of `math` lib for each functions we can now evaluate scalar field functions :

 ```Python
 import numpy as np